 The lead climber in Trad is the person going first and placing the gear.
 The second is the climber that comes up after them, usually while being belayed from above.
 The second removes the gear, which is called “cleaning” the route.
 Leading a route is definitely scarier than seconding in most situations however seconding is a great way to learn about gear placements while getting climbing in.

-Removing placed gear in a skill in itself, especially when cams are “over-cammed” – the lobes are too constricted and there is barely any room for the cam to expand.
+Removing placed gear is a skill in itself, especially when cams are “over-cammed” – the lobes are too constricted and there is barely any room for the cam to expand.
 Taking a fall or yanking too hard on a nut is also a good way to weld it into place forever.

 Leaving gear that won’t budge or if when need to bail can and will happen to most Trad climbers.
-At that point it’s becomes climbing booty aka crag swag, or a nice gift to anyone with a bit of patience.
+At that point it becomes climbing booty aka crag swag, or a nice gift to anyone with a bit of patience.

 How Do Trad Climbers Get Down?